Kalophe/ARCH-LINUX-DOWNGRADE-PACKAGES/README.md

 # ARCH-LINUX-DOWNGRADE-PACKAGES

-Quick tutorial on how to downgrade packages on ARCH Linux
+In order to downgrade packages on Arch linux, you'll have to install the "downgrade AUR package"